 You can also use a plunger in an attempt to clear the drain.
 Most people already have a plunger or two in their home for their toilets, but sometimes it can work in a tub (or sink!) as well.
 Be sure to use the proper type of plunger for the best possible results.
 The best way to use a plunger in a bathtub is to use a lot of force, creating a lot of pressure that can help dislodge the clog.
 Plungers only work on certain clogs; many times you will have to use a stronger method.

-If hair isn’t the problem and a plunger won’t work, you made need to snake your bathtub line.
+If hair isn’t the problem and a plunger won’t work, you made need to snake your bathtub line to try to draw out a clog that you can’t easily access.
 Snaking involves inserting a long, flexible line with blades attached down a drain and rotating it to remove any debris.
-If you have the equipment you can do this yourself, but if not you’ll need to call for a professional snaking.
-Because the entrance to the bathtub drain is so small, you’ll have to remove the overflow plate, and insert the snake there.
+Basic drain snakes, or augers, can be purchased from a home improvement store if you want to try this yourself.
+Because the entrance to the bathtub drain is so small, you’ll usually have to remove the overflow plate, and insert the snake there.
 Some snakes operate by hand, and others attach to a power drill for extra force.

 If you try all of these methods on your own and none of them work, give the expert plumbers at Roto-Rooter a call.
 They can help you diagnose the clog, determine the severity of the problem, and get your drains flowing freely again.